Solution to: Thoughtless Thief

 Total: 4 true, 3 false 3 true, 4 false 4 true, 3 false 4 true, 3 false 4 true, 3 false

-Combined with the fact that statement A3 is true, this gives:
+Combined with the fact that statement A3 is true, this results in the following:

 A is the offender: B is the offender: C is the offender: D is the offender: None of the suspects is the offender: